Professional Plating at Home — 7 Techniques That Make Dinner Look Restaurant-Quality

 4. Lift the spoon cleanly at the end without going back for a second pass.

-The consistency of the sauce matters here.
+Sauce consistency matters here— a lot.
 Too thin and it spreads into a puddle with no defined edge.
 Too thick and the spoon drags and tears.
-You want something that coats a spoon but still moves — think pan sauce, a smooth pureed vegetable sauce, or a restaurant-style beurre blanc.
-If the sauce is too thin, reduce it for another two minutes.
+You want something that coats a spoon but still moves— a pan sauce, a smooth pureed vegetable sauce, a beurre blanc.
+If it looks watery, reduce it another two minutes.
 I’ve ruined the swoosh more times than I can count by skipping that check.

 Practice this once before guests arrive.
-Seriously — use water mixed with a little cornstarch to get the feel of the motion on a plate before you’re doing it with actual food getting cold on the counter.
+Seriously— use water mixed with a little cornstarch to get the feel of the motion on a plate before you’re doing it with actual food getting cold on the counter.
+Don’t make my mistake and attempt it for the first time on a dinner party night.

-Inspired by watching a line cook plate a hundred portions of duck confit in a single service, I started noticing that height almost always came from one element leaning on or resting against another — not from towers built on their own.
+Frustrated by watching beautiful food look completely inert on the plate, I started really studying a line cook during a long duck confit service— probably 100 portions in one night.
+What I noticed was that height almost always came from one element leaning on or resting against another, not from towers built independently.
 Things that lean stay put.
-Things stacked too high collapse by the time the plate reaches the table.
+Things stacked too high collapse before the plate reaches the table.

 Texture contrast is the other half of this.
-Height draws the eye upward.
-Texture holds the eye’s interest when it arrives.
-Smooth next to rough, soft next to crispy — these contrasts are visible from above, which is how a dish is first seen when it’s set on the table.
-A smooth potato puree next to something with crunch — fried shallots, toasted breadcrumbs, a shard of Parmesan crisp — creates the kind of sensory anticipation that makes food look like it will taste good before anyone takes a bite.
+Height draws the eye upward— texture holds it when it arrives.
+Smooth next to rough, soft next to crispy.
+These contrasts are visible from above, which is how a dish is first seen when it’s set on the table.
+A smooth potato puree next to fried shallots, toasted breadcrumbs, or a shard of Parmesan crisp creates the kind of sensory anticipation that makes food look like it will taste good before anyone takes a bite.

 • Lean proteins against mounds rather than placing them flat